ibm-cloud-docs/discovery/getting-started-tool.md

     When creating a collection, under **Advanced**, you have the option to choose a configuration file named **Default Contract Configuration**.
 This configuration supports only the Element Classification enrichment, which can be used to extract party, nature, and category from elements in PDFs.
 See [Element Classification](/docs/services/discovery/element-classification.html#element-collection) for details.
 Do not choose this option for this tutorial.

-You can also crawl Box, Salesforce, Microsoft SharePoint Online, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling.
+You can also crawl Box, Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling.
 Click the **Connect a data source** button and see [Connecting to data sources](/docs/services/discovery/connect.html) for more information.
 {: tip}

 ## Step 3: Download the sample document and upload to your collection